Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 Jenny has two younger brothers.
-The total of all three of their ages is $15$, and Jenny’s brothers are both an even number of years old.
+The total of all three of their ages is $15$, and Jenny's brothers are both an even number of years old.
 What could the ages of Jenny and her brothers be?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Jenny has two younger brothers.
-The total of all three of their ages is $15$, and Jenny’s brothers are both an even number of years old.
+The total of all three of their ages is $15$, and Jenny's brothers are both an even number of years old.
 What could the ages of Jenny and her brothers be?
 </code></pre>
 </div>